mklemm/jaxb-format-plugin/README.md

 		-generated-method-modifiers=<Modifiers>     Space-separated list of modifiers for the generated method.
 Optional, default: "public"

 The formatter class does not need to be in the classpath at the time code is generated.
 It also does not need to implement a specific interface.
+It must, however, be in the classpath when the generated code is compiled by the java compiler.

-It must have the following properties:
+The formatter class must have the following properties:
 1. Public constructor taking the expression string as single argument.
 The helper class will be instantiated once for every generated class that is given an "expression" customization.
 The expression will be passed into this constructor,